usaid-cs/yesterday-i-learned/canada.md

 🇨🇦

+- [Winnipeg has the highest parking fines in the country](https://www.youtube.com/watch?v=tB24lj71VPA).
+Legal traps.
+Signs that say you can park there, but you practically can't because of a fire hydrant or a "crosswalk" or something. **Cash grab**.
+Private parking tickets are bullshit and not legally enforceable.
 - Push-daggers are illegal.
 [Having a knife on you for self-protection is also illegal](https://www.canucksurvival.com/canadian-knife-laws-what-you-can-and-cant-carry/).
 - "Best before" dates are [dates beyond which the manufacturer does not guarantee *the quality of the product*](https://www.youtube.com/watch?v=ZxCT_D6HBd8).
 You don't need to throw food away after the date.
 - Red Sun produce [looks nice](https://www.youtube.com/watch?v=YYwB63YslbA).
 Grown in Ontario greenhouses!
 Other food comes from [Ontario Food Terminal](https://en.wikipedia.org/wiki/Ontario_Food_Terminal).
 Fake farmers buy produce from there.
 Want to buy farm food? **Go to the farm**.